 Natural Pest Control for Japanese Beetles

-When you begin to see the Japanese beetles on your plants and flowers, apply Neem oil spray.
+- When you begin to see the Japanese beetles on your plants and flowers, apply Neem oil spray.
 Neem oil is a natural product from the neem tree, and if you can spray the bugs early enough, you can prevent them from being able to complete their life cycle and go into the ground.
 The bugs must come in contact with the neem oil.
 (Wondering about other uses for Neem oil in the garden?
-Check out my post here:)
+Check out my post on how to use neem oil in the garden.)

 What about those hanging beetle bags?